Graduates and Students

 - Business – marketing, commerce, finance, economics, supply and logistics, training, human resources

 To be considered you must

-- Have graduated with a relevant and recognized degree within the last one year, or are due to graduate in the current academic year.
+- Have graduated with a relevant and recognised degree within the last one year, or are due to graduate in the current academic year.

-- Have (or be on track to) graduated with an Upper 2nd Class degree.
+- Have or will have graduated with an Upper 2nd Class degree.